Back to blog

 According to a survey by the Sales Management Association, over 70% of companies have experienced sales compensation disputes or disagreements.
 The same survey also found that the most common reasons for disputes were related to plan design, disputes over commission calculations, and changes to plans mid-year.

 Mitigating the risks associated with sales compensation plans is a serious matter.
-The CFOs are responsible for ensuring no potential legal and regulatory compliance issues and conflicts of interest arise.
+The CFOs are responsible for ensuring no potential legal and regulatory compliance issues or conflicts of interest arise.

 Second, it is crucial to ensure that all calculations and payouts are accurate and based on measurable, objective criteria.
 Any discrepancies can quickly erode trust and confidence in the sales team and the company as a whole.